 Many years ago, as a rookie supervisor, I made a big mistake!
 Late for a meeting one day, I overheard a brand-new employee being openly criticized by his co-workers for making mistakes.
 I heard one such co-worker say, "I am not going to correct your mistakes!"
 Another one said, "We will never get out of here on time with all the mistakes you are making."
 I knew that my role as a supervisor was to intervene, but I put my head in the sand because the situation made me uncomfortable.
 I took the easy way out!
 The following day, the new employee did not show up to work.
 They quit the job.
 I later heard from HR they left because they felt like they were being thrown to the wolves.

 I still think about it today because I did not do my job.
 I let the risk of becoming unpopular and not being accepted keep me from intervening, which created an insecure employee.
 And as we all know, anxious and insecure employees make choices, such as refreshing their resume and going on Indeed.com.

 First of all, when employees criticize other employees' performance, whose job are they doing?
 That's right, the leader's role.
 Leaders go out there and protect the employee.
 I should have responded by saying, "Hey guys, if this person is not doing what they should be doing, it is my fault…I have not done my job as a leader!
 Take it up with me and not the employee."

 Leaders, on occasion, you need to act like a secret service agent.
-Meaning, you need to be willing to take a proverbial bullet on behalf of your employee(s), whether you were involved or not in the training of the employee.
+Meaning you need to be willing to take a proverbial bullet on behalf of your employee(s), whether you were involved or not in the employee's training.
 It's said that 90% of solving a problem is admitting you have one.
-On that day, I knew I made a mistake and knew I should have done things differently.
+I knew I had made a mistake on that day and knew I should have done things differently.

 Yes, it takes courage to be a leader and the willingness to be unpopular, too!
 Remember: Leaders Are Made, Not Born!